GetStream/stream-video-swift/docusaurus/docs/iOS/client/querying-calls.md

 title: Querying Calls
 ---

 The `StreamVideo` SDK allows you to query calls and watch them.
-This allows you to build apps that display feeds of calls with realtime updates (without joining them), similar to Clubhouse.
+This allows you to build apps that display feeds of calls with real-time updates (without joining them), similar to Clubhouse.

 You can query calls based on built-in fields as well as any custom field you add to the calls.
 Multiple filters can be combined using AND, OR logical operators, each filter can use its comparison (equality, inequality, greater than, greater or equal, etc.).